History of Computer Networks

 - It requires an efficient/skillful handler.

 - Applications of computer networks are found everywhere in every field of life.
-They are used in our homes, schools, colleges, railway stations, offices, business and many more.
+They are used in our homes, schools, colleges, railway stations, offices, businesses, and many other places.

-- They help us to send an email, watch a live sports event at our computer, book rail/air tickets and do chatting with our friends and several others.
+- They help us to send an email, watch a live sports event on our computer, book rail/air tickets, chat with our friends, and several other.

-- There are following common/popular applications of a computer network in human life is : –
+- The following are common/popular applications of a computer network in human life: –

 - Resource sharing

-- It allows sharing of application programs such as ms-office, equipment and data available to anyone component on the network irrespective of the physical location of the resource and the user.
+- It allows sharing of application programs such as MS Office, equipment, and data available to any component on the network, irrespective of the physical location of the resource and the user.

 - A network is needed because of the desire to share the sharable programs, data, and equipment available to anyone on the network without regard to the physical location of the resource and the user.
 We can also share processing load on various networked resources.

-- Using computer networks, we can share any resource, CPU processing power, peripherals (like printers, scanners, etc) information (like files and data and even software) etc among the components of that network.
-This sharing is done by communicating the machine through whom we want to share.
+- Using computer networks, we can share any resource, CPU processing power, peripherals (like printers, scanners, etc), information (like files and data and even software), etc, among the components of that network.
+This sharing is done by communicating with the machine through which we want to share.

 - Reliability/Flexibility